tanodino/CMKD_Disentangle/README.md

 # THIS IS THE CODE ASSOCIATED WITH THE SUBMITTED PAPER on CROSS-MODAL KNOWLEDGE DISTILLATION VIA DISENTANGLEMENT AND ADVERSARIAL LEARNING

-Additional comments and examples will be available soon
+Comments and examples on how to run the code will be available soon